 • Governance infrastructure: You must be able to document which GPAI models you deploy, in which context, and with which safeguards.

 The GPAI obligations require a clean inventory: Which AI models do you deploy?
 From which provider?
 In which application?
 With which risk classification?
-This information forms the foundation for the high-risk compliance whose deadline is 2 August 2026 under current law (provisionally set to move to 2 December 2027).
+This information forms the foundation for the high-risk compliance due on 2 December 2027 - and, more immediately, for the Art.
+50 labelling duties that have applied since 2 August 2026.

 Which Systems Fall Under High Risk?